Join us at A.I.R. for Show/Tell on Saturday, May 13th from 3-5pm!

 Amanda Alfieri makes work primarily in performance using her body as her main subject.
 By placing herself in extremely uncomfortable and vulnerable situations, her work investigates the influence of technology on popular culture and gender as well as online sexual self-expression.
 In past works, she’s trained and dieted in order to compete in a bikini competition.
 Currently, she’s investigating Instagram’s obsession with all things booty.
 Alfieri received a BFA from the University of Southern California (2007), an MFA from Columbia University (2013), and attended the Skowhegan School of Painting and Sculpture (2008).
 She is a 2016 recipient of a Franklin Furnace Fund.

 Kendra Eash is a humor writer and creative director based in Brooklyn.
 Her humor pieces have been published by The New Yorker, McSweeney's, The Rumpus, The Hairpin, The Toast, and GOOD magazine.
-She and her wife Kelli currently run And/Or studio, where they make clever things on screens of all sizes.
+She is a co-owner of And/Or studio, where she writes clever things for screens of all sizes.

 Christine Sun Kim uses the medium of sound in performance and drawing to investigate her relationship with spoken languages and her aural environment.
 Selected exhibitions and performances have been held at: White Space, Beijing (solo); Carroll/Fletcher, London (solo); De Appel, Amsterdam (solo); nyMusikk, Oslo; Sound Live Tokyo, Tokyo; Berlin Biennale; Shanghai Biennale; and the Museum of Modern Art / PS1, New York.
 Kim was awarded TED and MIT Media Lab Fellowships.